Are you wondering how to remember a loved one in your ceremony?

 Whether you have a photo of your loved one somewhere near the ceremonial area or chose to carry a photo in your bouquet or pinned to your jacket, having a photographic reminder can be a wonderful way of feeling as if they are close by you throughout the day.

-Their Favourite Thing(s)
+Their Favourite things

-A fun inclusion could be serving your loved ones favourite drink or food, or making something from one of their recipes.
+A sensitive, yet fun inclusion could be serving your loved ones favourite drink or food, or making something from one of their recipes.
 Alternatively, you could have one of their favourite songs played or, if the lyrics work, read by a friend or family member during the ceremony.

 Whether it’s a fragment of your loved one’s wedding dress, his favourite tie, a hand-written note, their names embroidered into your dress, or a piece of jewelry or cuff-links worn, this can be a subtle, yet memorable way of including them in your day.